ppy/osu-wiki/wiki/Tournaments/NSS/1/en.md

     - Pick, ban, or protect: The referee `!roll`s the amount of possible maps and uses the result as the player's choice.
     - Ready-up timer: `!mp start 15` is forced.
 14. For FM maps, mods are optional, but NM = 0.8x, EZ, EZHD, or EZFL = 1.7x, and FL = 1.4x.
-15. If both players somehow get *exactly* the same score, the player with better accuracy wins.
+15. In the rare case both players get *exactly* the same score, the player with better accuracy wins.
 If there is still a tie, the map is replayed.
     - Mods can be changed if a map is replayed for this reason.
 16. In case of a disconnect:
     - The first time, the map is replayed if the disconnect happened within the first **30 seconds**.